-THE SFP is fortunate to have an experienced and skilled administrative staff.
+The SFP is fortunate to have an experienced and skilled administrative staff.
 Vicki Miller, the Student Advisor, will coordinate your scheduling, course requirements questions, registration, and thesis-related paperwork, including your application for graduation.
 Jeanette Goodwin, Assistant to the SFP Director, coordinates teaching assistantships, scholarships, and financial questions.
+Nick Hill, the Graduate Program Assistant, is available for assistance with program issues and event updates.